GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
+> ### Programming, it turns out, is hard.
+The fundamental rules are typically simple and clear.
+But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
+You’re building your own maze, in a way, and you might just get lost in it.
 >
-> ~ *Donald Knuth*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts